syncfusion-content/xamarin-docs/Xamarin/TreeMap/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion TreeMap control for Xamarin.Forms
-description: A quick tour to initial users on Syncfusion TreeMap control for Xamarin.Forms platform.
+description: This section provides a quick tour to initial users of the Syncfusion TreeMap control for Xamarin.Forms platform.
 platform: xamarin
 control: SfTreeMap
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Xamarin TreeMap (SfTreeMap)

 This section explains the steps required to configure the TreeMap control in a real-time scenario and provides a walk-through on some of the customization features available in the TreeMap control.